-10.If you are upgrading from SmartSense 1.2.x to 1.3, upgrade your HST Gateway:
+10.If you have HST Gateway installed, upgrade your HST Gateway:

 - If the HST Gateway is installed on the same node as HST Server or HST Agent, then the HST Gateway will get upgraded along with them.
 This is true for Ambari managed and non-Ambari managed nodes. - If the HST Gateway is a standalone node, perform upgrade steps described in Upgrading SmartSense Gateway.